necst/trilli/AE.md

 ## Testing

-The folder `bitstreams/` contains the bitstreams used for the evaluation, while the .cfg files in `bitstreams/` contain the configuration used to build the bitstreams.
+The folder `bitstreams/` contains the bitstreams used for the evaluation.
 If, for any reason, the bitstreams need to be rebuilt, follow the steps in ... ***TODO link to other README with build instructions***

 ### Preliminary steps
 1. Clone the repository